Dante's Dream

+Rossetti painted a smaller-scale replica (178 x 133 cm) of the painting with two predella panels in 1880, for his patron William Graham.
+In the Victoria Gallery at The_McManus: Dundee's Art Gallery and Museum, Dundee, Scotland.

 Rossetti had a lifelong interest in the Italian poet Dante Alighieri.
 The painting was inspired by Dante's poem La Vita Nuova.
 In this poem Dante dreams that he is led to the death-bed of Beatrice Portinari, who was the object of his unfulfilled love.
 Dante, in black, stands looking towards the dying Beatrice who is lying on a bed.
 Two female figures in green hold a canopy over her.
 An angel in red holds Dante's hand and leans forward to kiss Beatrice.

 In the painting, Rossetti creates a visionary world with complex symbols.
 The symbols include the green clothes of Beatrice's attendants, signifying hope; spring flowers in the foreground symbolising purity; and red doves for love.